Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Versal-EDT/docs/2-cips-noc-ip-config.rst

    .. note:: Create a new Vitis workspace for this.
 Do not use the workspace created in :ref:`running-bare-metal-hello-world-application`.

-2. Create a bare-metal Hello World system project with an application running on Arm Cortex-A72 and modify its source code as discussed in steps 1 through 3 of :ref:`creating-a-hello-world-application-for-the-arm-cortex-a72-on-ocm` and steps 1 through 3 of `Modifying the helloworld_a72 Application Source Code <#modifying-the-helloworld-a72-application-source-code>`__.
+2. Create a bare-metal Hello World system project with an application running on Arm Cortex-A72 and modify its source code as discussed in steps 1 and 2 of :ref:`creating-a-hello-world-application-for-the-arm-cortex-a72-on-ocm` and steps 1 and 2 of Modifying the helloworld_a72 Application Source Code.

-3. Right-click **helloworld_system** and select **Build Project** or click |build| to generate the project elf files within the Debug folder of the application project.
+3. Select the component (hello_world_a72) application and select Build or click .. image:: media/build_button_new_vitis.png to generate the project elf files within the Debug folder of the application project.

-4. Create an additional RPU domain for your platform (created in Step 2) as discussed in `Adding a New RPU Domain to the Platform Project <#adding-a-new-rpu-domain-to-the-platform-project>`__.
+4. Create an additional RPU domain for your platform (created in Step 2) as discussed in :ref: `Creating the Standalone Application Project for the Arm Cortex-R5F`.

-5. Create a bare-metal Hello World application running on Arm Cortex-R5F within the existing system project (Step 2) and modify its source code as discussed in steps 1 through 3 of `Creating the Standalone Application Project for the Arm Cortex-R5F <#creating-the-standalone-application-project-for-the-arm-cortex-r5f>`__ and steps 1 through 3 of `Modifying the helloworld_r5 Application Source Code <#modifying-the-helloworld-r5-application-source-code>`__.
+5. Create a bare-metal Hello World application running on Arm Cortex-R5F within the existing system project (Step 2) and modify its source code as discussed in steps 1 and 2 of :ref: `Creating the Standalone Application Project for the Arm Cortex-R5F` and steps 1 and 2 of :ref: `Modifying the helloworld_r5 Application Source Code`.

-6. Right-click **helloworld_system** and select Build Project or click |build| to generate the project elf files within the Debug folder of the application project.
+6. 6.
+Select the component (hello_world_r5) application and select Build or click .. image:: media/build_button_new_vitis.png to generate the project elf files within the Debug folder of the application project.

-Refer to `Running Applications in the JTAG Mode using the System Debugger in the Vitis Software Platform <#running-applications-in-the-jtag-mode-using-the-system-debugger-in-the-vitis-software-platform>`__ for running the applications built above in JTAG mode using system debugger in the Vitis software platform and to :ref:`generating-boot-image-for-standalone-application` for generating boot images for standalone applications.
+Refer to :ref: `Running Applications in the JTAG Mode using the System Debugger in the Vitis Software Platform` for running the applications built above in JTAG mode using system debugger in the Vitis software platform and to :ref:`generating-boot-image-for-standalone-application` for generating boot images for standalone applications.